KMMBridgeKMMBridge SPM Quick Start

 For more details, you can find the SPM documentation on the Swift Website or on the GitHub Repo.

 SPM is configured with a file called Package.swift.
-Unless you’re doing something complex (and you really* know what you’re doing), that file lives in the root of your KMP repo.
+Unless you’re doing something complex (and you really know what you’re doing), that file needs to live at the root of the git repo from which you are publishing.

 Xcode GitHub Access